garybgenett/garybgenett.net/projects/gary-os/index.md

     nmcli device status
     ```

-For a more user-friendly interface, the `nmtui` utility can also be
+#WORK For a more user-friendly interface, the `nmtui` utility can also be
-used.
+#WORK used.
 It is part of the NetworkManager package, and "has a very nice
-console-based interface" according to the Funtoo documentation.
+#WORK console-based interface" according to the Funtoo documentation.

 The Funtoo OpenRC scripts have all sorts of advanced networking features
 and options, covered in depth: